 Change Heat Level - Modify the recipe's heat level to your liking and learn more about the Scoville Scale and Chili Pairings.

-- Spatula - Instead of sticking a fork or a spoon in the food processor to scrap it down, use a silicone spatula since they are great for cold and hot cooking methods that won't melt.
+- Spatula - Instead of sticking a fork or spoon into the food processor to scrape it down, use a silicone spatula, which is great for both cold and hot cooking and won't melt.

-- Large Skillet - It's best to use the largest skillet to cook more than one chicken pita at a time.
-It's even better when it's a cast iron skillet to control and maintain ideal temperature like the Lodge Seasoned Cast Iron Skillet with 2 Loop Handles, perfect for all-purpose cooking from the oven to the stovetop to frying.
+- Large Skillet - Use the largest skillet to cook more than one chicken pita at a time.
+It's even better when it's a cast iron skillet to control and maintain ideal temperature, like the Lodge Seasoned Cast Iron Skillet with 2 Loop Handles, perfect for all-purpose cooking from the oven to the stovetop to frying.

 - Salad Spinner - This can be used to rinse the arugula.
 Like this recipe, I used the Cuisinart Salad Spinner.
 Learn some helpful tips about using a salad spinner.